thlorenz/pec/README.md

 -   `board` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>?** if supplied the range will be raced against subsets boards that include all cards of the given board (optional, default `null`)

+Returns **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the uid generated to identify this background job, the same uid will be included in the message the result to identify it with the job

 ### BackgroundWorker.stop

 Stops any races in progress.